 - 1. Ensure that children and young people grow up in a safe and healthy environment. - 2.
-Encourage children and young people to be more involved with all other generations. - 3.
-Assist young people to become more aware of existing activities and encourage them to make use of them.
+Encourage children and young people to be more involved with all other generations. - Assist young people to become more aware of existing activities and encourage them to make use of them.

 - 1. Improve access to information on local events clubs and activities and encourage more young people to join in. - 2.
 Encourage more volunteers to get involved in the clubs and activities for young people and support those volunteers who already run such organisations and clubs. - 3.
-Explore ways of increasing the usage of our community accommodation especially in, music, sport and play.
+Explore ways of increasing the usage of our community accommodation especially in, music, sport and play. - 4.
+Continue to support the development of John O'Gaunt facilities including the proposed arts and drama complex. - 5.
+Improve road safety near schools and introduce safer routes to schools.